Show all articles

 September 1, 2024

 After the death of an individual, every estate must file a final (or ‘terminal’) tax return.
-All assets are deemed to be disposed of at the time of passing, and this can trigger probate fees and other expenses.
+When an individual passes, all assets are deemed to be disposed of, which can trigger probate fees and other expenses.

 A certificate of appointment (“Probate”) or Estate Administration Tax (EAT) is not always necessary to actualize the transfer of certain assets.
 Much depends on how the asset was held during one’s lifetime and the asset’s value being transferred.
 Some institutions will not require probate for assets under a certain amount.
 Concerning jointly-owned real property and bank or investment accounts, these assets will be passed on to the surviving joint tenant by right of survivorship.
 In cases where joint ownership of assets is considered for estate planning purposes, it would be prudent to obtain legal advice.
 Estate administration tax (EAT) may be charged on the total value of the deceased’s estate, depending on jurisdiction in Canada (which your accountant can confirm).
 EAT assesses the value of all assets owned by the deceased at the time of death, including: